Photo by Sonja Langford on Unsplash

 While technology has been impacting learning for decades, the rapid rise of mobile learning and real-time tools like YouTube and Google are creating an appetite for new ways of learning that have big implications for how we design programs and tools.

-Here is a summary of the 10 top trends in digital learning that Bersin has observed:
+Here is a summary of a few of the top trends in digital learning that Bersin has observed:

 - Micro and Macrolearning: Content is now falling into these two categories.
 Microlearning answers the plea: “I need help now,” and includes things someone can quickly view or read in under 10 minutes.
 Macrolearning helps with “I want to learn something new” and requires more time and deeper content.
 You’ll need to understand and use both content formats to help employees learn just-in-time and over time.